Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Methodology

-\textbf{Temporal Variations}: The temporal waveform analysis reveals significant differences between the dent and scratch events.
+Figure \ref{fig:combined} presents a comparative analysis of two types of damage events: dents (top row) and scratches (bottom row).
+The left column illustrates the temporal variations of the corresponding audio signals (in blue), while the right column depicts the event-related transient peaks (in red) derived from audio features. \\ \textbf{Temporal Variations}: The temporal waveform analysis reveals significant differences between the dent and scratch events.
 The dent signal demonstrates a sharp, transient peak in amplitude, followed by a rapid decay, characteristic of a sudden impact.
 Conversely, the scratch signal presents a more prolonged and irregular waveform, indicative of a sustained interaction between surfaces.
 The amplitude fluctuations are less abrupt, corresponding to the continuous scraping noise. \\ \textbf{Event-related Features}: The event-related plots further distinguish the dent from the scratch.
 The dent event is marked by a distinct and isolated transient peak, which stands out against the background noise, highlighting its sudden and intense nature.
 On the other hand, the scratch event shows multiple peaks and valleys, indicating a more complex and sustained interaction.
-These features are critical in differentiating between the two damage types, as they provide clear visual cues about the nature of the events. \\

-The analysis of the provided figures underscores the significant differences between dent and scratch events.
+These features are critical in differentiating between the two damage types, as they provide clear visual cues about the nature of the events. \\ Overall, Figure \ref{fig:combined} underscores the distinct temporal and event-related characteristics of dent and scratch events.
 The distinct signal characteristics serve as robust indicators for damage detection, and the careful selection of relevant acoustic features is vital for the effective application of machine learning algorithms in this context.
+To support such feature-based analysis, Figure \ref{fig:datalabel} illustrates the underlying data organisation used in this work, showing how each experiment is stored with synchronised IMU and audio streams, along with associated metadata such as timestamps, sensor axes, and contextual details like weather, road type, and damage category.